 Brittany Ferries – Brittany Ferries is an approved carrier of cats, dogs and ferrets.
 Taking a pet to France costs from £29 one-way in the comfort of a car and from £45 one-way when taking a pet to Spain.
 Brittany Ferries also provides kennels and pet friendly cabins on several of their ferries, with pet promenades available for pets staying in pet-friendly cabins and in some kennels.
 Muzzles are compulsory at all times for dogs when they are outside the owners’ vehicle, kennel or pet friendly cabin during transfer but otherwise must remain in the chosen location for the duration of the journey.
 It is possible to exercise pets in the designated areas.
 See https://www.brittany-ferries.co.uk/information/pet-travel/customer-advice for further information.

-Caledonian MacBrayne (Cal Mac) – Pets are welcome on-board free of charge.
+Caledonian MacBrayne (Cal Mac) – Pets are welcome on-board free of charge but all pets need a ticket, regardless of whether you plan for them to remain in your vehicle, travel in the passenger pet lounge or sit outside.
 On most ships pets are allowed access to all outside passenger areas.
 If customers are travelling with a vehicle it is recommended they leave their pets in the car for the duration of the sailing.
-On larger ships there are internal pet areas with seating and passengers need to pre-book these areas during the summer months.
-Prior to making a booking, they recommend customers use their online Pet Ticket Availability Checker to help determine how much space is available.
-Customers will then be able to make their booking and return to the checker page to progress with the pet ticket request.
+On larger ships there are inside pet lounges with seating, these get booked up quickly so we would encourage passengers to reserve in advance.
 See https://www.calmac.co.uk/travelling-with-calmac/help-for-passengers/pets for further information.

 DFDS – Passengers can take a pet on the Newcastle-Amsterdam route for £30 each way providing they are suitable secured in a vehicle, booked into the kennels or passengers book a pet-friendly cabin.
 Taking a pet on the Dover-Calais/Dunkirk and Newhaven-Dieppe routes costs £15/ £18 each way and pets must remain in the vehicle at all times.
 See https://www.dfds.com/en-gb/passenger-ferries/passenger-information/pet-travel for further information.